Teaser from Performative encounters at Hyle (Georgia Sagri)

 Dichotomy - Elissavet Sfyri | Sijmen says - Despina Charitonidi

-Through this piece I try to reflect the turbulent history of Greece as well as my personal nostalgia for the country I grew up in.
-Fighting against the economic crisis and political problems, as Greece is different from the country I remember from my childhood and this longing corresponds to my personal journey, as well as the life journeys of many people.
+Through this piece, I reflect both the turbulent history of Greece and my personal nostalgia for the country of my childhood.
+Facing economic and political challenges, Greece differs from the land I remember, and this longing parallels my personal journey as well as the lives of many others.